-In addition to the Merger Note that we will issue to IDC at the closing of the Merger, Lyneer's existing debt obligations currently include all of the debt obligations of IDC as a co-borrower as all of the loan arrangements entered into by Lyneer and IDC provide that such parties are jointly and severally liable for the full amount of the indebtedness.
+Lyneer's existing debt obligations currently include all of the debt obligations of IDC as a co borrower as all of the loan arrangements entered into by Lyneer and IDC provide that such parties are jointly and severally liable for the full amount of the indebtedness.
 At June 30, 2023, such indebtedness totaled \$120,002,143.
 The joint indebtedness of Lyneer and IDC is made up of a revolving credit facility, a term loan and notes that are payable to the two prior owners of Lyneer.
 Currently, and until such obligations are either repaid in full or restructured by the lenders to release Lyneer as an obligor on such indebtedness, if IDC cannot, or does not, repay any portion of the debt owed by IDC, Lyneer could be responsible for repaying all of the outstanding obligations and Lyneer's current operations may not be sufficient to be able to make all of the necessary payments.
-In connection with the closing of this offering and the Merger, IDC will agree with Lyneer to assume responsibility for all payments under the term loan and the notes payable to the two prior owners of Lyneer, which amounted to approximately \$53.941,000 in the aggregate at June 30, 2023; however, Lyneer will remain an obligor on such indebtedness and will be obligated to pay such indebtedness if IDC does not do so.
-In addition, in connection with the closing of this offering and the Merger, IDC and Lyneer will agree that if and when we repay the Merger Note in full, IDC will work with Lyneer to restructure their revolving credit facility so that Lyneer will be obligated for only \$35 million under such facility.
-At such time, Lyneer intends to enter into a new revolving credit facility with its current lender or a new lender that will be supportable by Lyneer's standalone borrowing base and is expected to be on terms similar to those of the existing agreement.
-It is contemplated that the new credit facility will provide credit availability to Lyneer of up to \$40,000,000 and will replace Lyneer's remaining obligations under the existing revolving credit facility with credit availability of up to \$125,000,000 for which Lyneer is currently jointly and severally liable with IDC.
-However, there can be no assurance that Lyneer will be able to support its continuing indebtedness, to generate revenues sufficient in amount to enable us to pay our indebtedness under the Merger Note, or to repay or refinance any such indebtedness when due.
-Lyneer's failure to comply with its obligations under its existing indebtedness following the Merger, or to repay or refinance such indebtedness when due, including our indebtedness under the Merger Note, would likely have a material adverse impact on our financial condition and long-term viability.
+In connection with the closing of this offering and the Merger, IDC will agree with Lyneer to assume responsibility for all payments under the term loan and the notes payable to the two prior owners of Lyneer, which amounted to approximately \$53,941,000 in the aggregate at June 30, 2023; however, Lyneer will remain an obligor on such indebtedness and will be obligated to pay such indebtedness if IDC does not do so.
+In addition, in connection with the closing of this offering and the Merger, IDC and Lyneer will agree that if and when we repay the Merger Notes in full, IDC will work with Lyneer to restructure their revolving credit facility so that Lyneer will be obligated for only \$35 million under such facility.
+At such time, Lyneer intends to enter into a new revolving credit facility with its current lender that will be supportable by Lyneer's standalone borrowing base and will be on terms similar to those of the existing agreement.
+It is contemplated that the new credit facility will provide credit availability to Lyneer of up to \$40,000,000 and will replace Lyneer's remaining obligations under the existing revolving credit facility with credit availability of up to \$125,000,000 for which Lyneer is currently jointly liable with IDC.
+There can be no assurance that Lyneer will be able to support its continuing indebtedness, including its indebtedness under the Merger Notes, or to repay or refinance such indebtedness when due.
+Lyneer's failure to comply with its obligations under its existing indebtedness following the Merger, or to repay or refinance such indebtedness when due, would likely have a material adverse impact on Lyneer's financial condition and long-term viability.